Least squares: Linear least squares

+where $X^+$ is the pseudoinverse of $X$.

 Non-linear least squares

 There is, in some cases, a closed-form solution to a non-linear least squares problem – but in general there is not.
 In the case of no closed-form solution, numerical algorithms are used to find the value of the parameters $\beta$ that minimizes the objective.
 Most algorithms involve choosing initial values for the parameters.
 Then, the parameters are refined iteratively, that is, the values are obtained by successive approximation: